SueMottet/kickstarter-analysis/README.md

-# An Analysis of Kickerstarter Campaign Funding
+# Analysis of Kickerstarter Campaign Funding

-Perform analysis on Kickstarter data to uncover trends related to campaign funding success.
+Perform analysis and visualizations on Kickstarter data to uncover trends related to campaign funding success in Microsoft Excel.

 ## Analysis to Identify Factors that Determine Campaign Funding Outcomes

+The initial intended use of this analysis was to help an up and coming playright determine if there are specific factors that would help make her Kickerstarter campaign successful.
+Intially, this analysis was used to help the playright plan her own Kickerstarter campaign and set it up for success.
+Using the initial analysis, she looked to understand campaigns from start to finish and to setup her own Kickstarter campaign to mirror other successful campaigns in the same category.

-The main purpose of this analysis is to look at how different Kickstarter play campaigns in the Theater category perform based on launch dates and funding goals.
+This analysis is now being expanded to look at how different Kickstarter play campaigns in the Theater category perform based on Kickstarter campaign funding goals and campaign launch dates.

-This analysis was perform per a fixed set of instuctions,formating and scope to emphasize learning particular skills:

-With that in mind, this analysis README report is focused on funding success based on launch date and goal amounts:
+With that in mind, this analysis README report is focused on funding success based on launch date and goal amounts.

+### Kickstarter Analysis Data
+The data for this analysis and the visualizations was sourced from https://www.acrowdfundingwebsite.com

+#### Data date range and number of campaigns included
+The Kickstarter campaign data included in the analysis was for 4114 international Kickstarter campaigns started from 2009 to 2017.

+#### Data campaign outcomes included
+The data includes Kickstarter campaigns that were successful, canceled, failed and live.

+#### Data campaign goals dollars
+Kickstarter goals in the data ranged from $1 to 100,000,000.00.

+#### Data campaign goals dollars
+Kickstarter goals dollars in the data ranged from $1 to 100,000,000.00.

+#### Data campaign pleadged dollars
+Kickstarter pledged dollars in the data ranged from $1 to 100,000,000.00.

 The analysis is try to find ways in which the goals set and the month of the launch correlate to the success of the campaign.